Westminster Food & Nutrition Forum

 Format: DOWNLOADABLE PDF

-This conference will examine key priorities and the future for food labelling in the UK.
+This conference examined key priorities for food labelling in the UK.

-Sessions in the agenda will assess implications of proposals for industry and the wider agri-food sector, including managing increased costs, fairness, and considerations for small and large businesses across the supply chain, as well as how added complexities and costs in the system can be mitigated.
+Sessions also assessed implications of proposals for industry and the wider agri-food sector, including fairness, considerations for small and large businesses across the supply chain, and how future policy might address concerns about added complexities and costs in the system, as well as strengthening the wider supply chain.

-Delegates will also look at strategies for effective communication with consumers to improve understanding and increase awareness of product welfare, as well as how labels will be designed to effectively signpost product transparency around standards.
+Delegates also looked at strategies for effective communication with consumers to improve understanding and increase awareness of product welfare, as well as how labels will be designed to effectively signpost standards.

-Further areas for discussion include implications of transparency on food safety and standards, key issues for incorporating technology into labelling practices, and how future food labels may appear on-pack.
+Further areas for discussion included implications of transparency on food safety and standards, key issues for incorporating technology into labelling practices, and how future food labels may appear on packaging.

-We are pleased to be able to include keynote sessions with: Davon Singh, Team Leader, Food Labelling Policy, Defra; Catherine Jadav, Research Manager, Compassion in World Farming; Professor Monique Raats, Co-Director, Institute for Sustainability, University of Surrey; Iain Walker, Director, Industry and Engagement, GS1 UK; and Fidelity Weston, Chair, CLEAR.
+We are pleased to have been able to include keynote sessions with: Dr James Cooper, Deputy Director, Policy, FSA; Jack Bobo, Director, Food Systems Institute, University of Nottingham; Catherine Jadav, Research Manager, Compassion in World Farming; Naomi Kissman, Social Impact Director, Institute of Grocery Distribution; Professor Monique Raats, Co-Director, Institute for Sustainability, University of Surrey; Iain Walker, Director, Industry and Engagement, GS1 UK; and Fidelity Weston, Chair, CLEAR.

 This on-demand pack includes